aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 You can find out how the common part is bound for all the templates in PresentationExtensions.AddCommonInputOutput method [here](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/blob/main/Aspose.Slides.WebExtensions/PresentationExtensions.cs).

-## Default Template Customization
+### Default Template Customization

 You can modify any element in the template of the common model.
 For example, you may decide to change the table formatting styles but want all the other styles of the single page to stay unchanged

-By default, Templates\common\table.html [ссылка] is used, and the table has the same appearance as the table in PowerPoint.
-Let's change the table formatting by using custom CSS styles:
+By default, **XXX** Templates\common\table.html is used, and the table has the same appearance as the table in PowerPoint.
+Let's change the table formatting using custom CSS styles:
 ``` css
 .custom-table {
     border: 1px solid black;